Caproni Ca.135: Spanish Civil War

-In 1938 seven aircraft were earmarked for the Aviazione Legionaria to serve in the Spanish Civil War.
+In 1938 eight aircraft were earmarked for the Aviazione Legionaria to serve in the Spanish Civil War.
 These Tipo Spagna ("Spanish Type") aircraft were refitted with Fiat A.80 R.C.41 engines, rated at 746 kW.

 Crews from 11 Wing were sent to Taliedo (just outside Milan), to take the first seven aircraft – designated Ca.135S – to Spain.
 One was damaged on take-off, the other six flew to Ciampino near Rome, where two suffered damage on landing.
 After repairs and some modifications, the seven aircraft were not ready to leave for Spain until late 1938.
 During the flight two were forced by icing to return to Italy and three crashed into the sea.
 Only two arrived at Palma de Mallorca, where they remained unused for six months.

 Italy

-Production of the aircraft was initially 32 aircraft, of which eight were Ca.135Ss, some were converted into the Ca.135Mod.
-The first Ca.135Bis were built in 1938.
+Production of the aircraft was initially 32 aircraft, of which eight were modified in Ca.135 Ss, the others were modified into the Ca.135 Mod.
+The first Ca.135 Bis were built in 1938.
 They were fitted with 746 kW Piaggio P.XI RC.40 engines, with Piaggio P.1001 three-blade metal propellers.
 Length was 17.7 m, wingspan 18.8 m, and wing surface 60 m^{2} (646 ft^{2}).
 Armament was still only two 12.7 mm (0.5 in) guns and one 7.7 mm (0.303 in), but the nose was redesigned to be more aerodynamic.
 Another 32 aircraft were ordered and built between 1939 and June 1940.

 They were not successful aircraft, being heavily criticized by the Italian pilots.
 Unable to be used operationally, they were sent to flying schools, and then exported to Hungary.
 The first batch of Ca.135s flown by 11 Wing were phased out by late 1938.
 25 were still available at Jesi airfield, but only four were airworthy.
 The others were probably in maintenance for engine replacement.
 There were at least 15 Ca.135Ss and Ca.135Mods at the Malpensa flying school in 1940, the poor condition of these aircraft meant that they were scrapped in November 1941.
 With the scrapping of the first batch and the selling of the second, all 64 Ca.135s left the service of the Regia Aeronautica without performing a single operational mission.